dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 It can be difficult to prioritize time for scaling work in fast moving startups.
 However you must learn to skate to where the puck will be, not where it currently is.
-The most dangerous problem you have may not be the one that is most pressing now, it will be the one that has the worst scaling properties.
+In an exponential scaling context the most dangerous problem you have may not be the one that is most pressing now, it will be the one that has the worst scaling properties.

 # The longer version